 While legislation is a key strategy in addressing workplace sexual harassment, multiple sources affirm that compliance as the core driver of sexual harassment prevention training typically doesn't produce an effective result.
 Achieving a future free of workplace sexual harassment will require a seismic shift in corporate culture.

-This helpful article explores the topic of sexual harassment prevention training from a variety of angles.
+This helpful article explores the topic of sexual harassment training and sexual harassment prevention from a variety of angles.
 It includes definitions, practical explanations, best practices, and links to statistics and resources.

 A Media Partners survey of Learning & Development Professionals asked about their top-of-mind training topics for the year ahead, and we found that attention is solidly focused on the skills leaders need along with competencies that drive organizational success.
 See the results.